The Potential of Technology

 In real life, we see new and emerging technology in places like athletics and military simulations.
 It’s in the workforce in areas like robotics, computer engineering, and web development.
 Technology is also revolutionizing safety in the workplace.

 The most obvious way technology improves safety is through personal protective equipment (PPE).
 Technology upgrades from safety eyewear to PPE integration make what’s already standard do an even better job.

 “We’re seeing personal protective equipment manufacturers developing innovative new materials and formulations that not only are improving PPE overall, but also reducing costs.”
 (Trends in Personal Protective Equipment)

 Safety eyewear improvements include better anti-fog and anti-scratch coatings on lenses, reduced glare, and improved clarity.
 Frames are also more flexible as well as lighter.
 Oakley’s NEW Prizm Lens Technology provides one example.
 Another example is new visor material that is both chemical splash resistant and high impact rated.

 Technology improvements through PPE integration also include combining safety glasses with hard hats to create a more comfortable and fully-protected solution for workers who wear both.
 Additional integrated applications include those for confined spaces and welding.

 Beyond PPE, technology also improves safety through ergonomics.
 Sit-to-stand desks and abundant seating options provide basic examples of ergonomic improvements that help prevent injuries from improper support.

-Ergonomic technology also involves tools, equipment and assessment methods that measure, analyze, prioritize and reduce risk while also improving productivity and quality.
+Ergonomic technology also involves tools, equipment, and assessment methods that measure, analyze, prioritize and reduce risk while improving productivity and quality.
 Jennie Gober, Humantech ergonomist, says…